jerimkaura/inforserve/readme.md

 #### Patient information page
 ![Patient Information page](screenshots/5.png "Patient Information page")

+### THE MESSAGE SERVICE
-To send the security code mesage t0 your apatients before thier data is accessed, you need to setup an account with Africastalking for the messaging service.
+To send the security code mesage to your apatients before thier data is accessed, you need to setup an account with Africastalking for the messaging service.